Can you check my insurance benefits?

 Do you treat men and women?

-Yes, we do!
-We have a Residential Program for Adult Women a separate Residential Program for Adolescent girls.
-Adult and adolescent males are treated in our Partial Hospitalization Program which offers a full day of treatment and provides off site housing with daily transportation.
+Our Residential campus is an all-female campus.
+Males are offered treatment in a separate location off campus.
+Adult and adolescent males are treated in our Partial Hospitalization Program which offers a full day of treatment and provides off-site housing with daily transportation.
 We have provided treatment to males for over 20 years.

 How many people are in the Canopy Cove Residential Program?